marvinborner/BLoC/readme.md

 ## Improvements

+There seem to be problems with *very* big files:
+[8cc](https://github.com/woodrush/lambda-8cc) does not pass the bloc-blc comparison test.
+I’ve not been able to reproduce this bug with any other file and 8cc itself is too huge to comfortably debug the issue.
+If you’re reading this: Please help me :(

-The current optimizer does not always make the best deduplication choices.
+Also the current optimizer does not always make the best deduplication choices.
 It seems like finding the optimal deduplications requires quite complex algorithms which would probably be rather inefficient.

-For example, as of right now the length of an expression as seen by the deduplicator doesn’t consider the change of length when sub-expressions get replaced by a reference (of unknown bit length!) to another expression.
+For example, as of right now the length of an expression as seen by the deduplicator doesn’t consider the change of occurrence count when sub-expressions get replaced by a reference to another expression.
 This results in entries like `(0 <1234>)` that would not have needed to be deduplicated.